 In one study, however, researchers did find that acupuncture is sometimes better than medicine for the treatment of another type of hair loss: Alopecia areata.
 Alopecia areata occurs when your body’s immune system attacks your hair follicles.
 The follicle attacks lead to hair loss, often in small patches all over your scalp.

 It’s unclear why acupuncture is effective at treating this condition.
-It may be related to increased blood flow and improved circulation in the skin, a common benefit of acupuncture.
+It may be related to increased blood flow and improved circulation in the skin, a common of acupuncture.
 That could help stimulate hair follicles, nerves, and blood vessels so the hair loss will stop.
 Then, regrowth may begin again with additional treatment.

 Acupuncture for hair loss in females